 116 years ago, an extraordinary mausoleum of Egyptianizing architecture was built in a cemetery in Melbourne’s eastern suburbs.
 Based on a well-known structure in Egypt called Trajan’s Kiosk and designed by one of the most beloved architects of the day, it is considered a masterpiece of Arts and Crafts architecture.

-Soon afterwards the fascinating story of how the tomb came to be, and the prominence of the man it was built for faded into history, with many details lost, and many hidden; the ensuing result was the emergence of misconceptions and even the very architectural authorship of the monument came into question!
+Soon afterwards the fascinating story of how the tomb came to be, and the prominence of the man it was built for faded into history, with many details lost, and many hidden.
+The ensuing misconceptions brought even the very architectural authorship of the monument into question.

-Edited by Dr. Tamara Siuda and with a foreword by Dr. Jasmine Day, the book examines connections to early Australian Prime Minister and Federation draftsman Alfred Deakin, British Spiritualist Gerald Massey, the prevalence of Spiritualism & Theosophy in a burgeoning colonial city, and a pioneering newspaper that set the template for mighty newspapers in Australia and worldwide.
+Edited by Dr. Tamara Siuda with a foreword by Dr. Jasmine Day, the hardcover book features chapters on early Australian Prime Minister and Federation draftsman Alfred Deakin, and British Spiritualist Gerald Massey.

-The King of Melbourne began as a series of paintings and culminated in a series of 1 hour talks presented across Melbourne.
+The King of Melbourne began as a series of paintings and culminated in a series of 1 hour talks presented across Melbourne and Victoria.

 For more on the talk including a speech given by Ranald Macdonald - last Syme at The Age - and testimonials from Dr. Judith Brett